WECT: Subchannels

 Prior to September 26, 2012, WECT-DT2 aired a 24-hour local weather channel with the branding "WECT Plus".
 The subchannel also aired repeats of the main channel's weeknight 6 and 11 p.m. newscasts as well as local traffic and travel information.
 Occasionally, other special programming aired on WECT-DT2.
 From April 15, 2005, until the end of December 2008, WECT-DT2 carried the defunct NBC Weather Plus.
 WECT replaced the local weather channel with Bounce TV on August 18, 2014.

-Escape (now Ion Mystery) was added to a new subchannel.
+Escape (now Ion Mystery) was later added to a new subchannel.